Matrix Associated Chondrocyte Implantation

-Used for more than 20 years, ACI has been proven to provide long-lasting pain relief and to help patients regain knee function.
-The newly adopted MACI® procedure is a third generation ACI, offering a safer way to deliver cells to the damaged area of cartilage.
+ACI has been proven to provide long-lasting pain relief and help patients regain knee function.
+The newly adopted MACI® procedure is the third generation ACI.
+It offers a safer way to deliver cells to the damaged area of cartilage.

 MACI (autologous cultured chondrocytes on porcine collagen membrane) is a procedure that repairs cartilage using the patient’s own cells.
-They are grown in a laboratory and placed onto film which is implanted into the area where the damaged cartilage was located, providing long-lasting pain relief and improvement in function.
+They are grown in a laboratory and placed onto a film.
+This film is implanted into the area where the damaged cartilage was located.
+This provides long-lasting pain relief and improvements in the function of the knee.

 Here’s How the MACI Process Works

 First, Dr. Tandron will determine if a surgical intervention is necessary.
 A knee arthroscopy will be performed to assess the knee’s cartilage damage.
 Therefore, if he thinks that MACI may be an option for you, Dr. Tandron will take a biopsy (a sample of tissue approximately the size of two Tic Tacs) of your healthy knee cartilage.
 The biopsy is shipped to state of the art, FDA licensed cell processing facility in Cambridge, MA, where it will be cryogenically stored.
 In a proprietary process, cartilage cells are expanded and uniformly seeded onto a resorbable collagen membrane.

 Rehabilitation Timeline Following an MACI Procedure

 Following the MACI procedure, immobilization of the knee will be with a brace.
 You will need to follow to enter a physical therapy program specific to this procedure.
 Consult with Dr. Tandron and physical therapist to determine when you might be able to drive and return to work or other activities.

 A support program is available to assist with a smooth recovery.
 The commitment you make to the rehabilitation program will play a key role in your return to activity.
 Recovery time varies greatly as no two patients are alike.
 However, most can expect to resume normal daily activities in 3-6 months, recreational activities in 6-9 months, with full return to normal function in 9-12 months.

 - A functional repair tissue: